ojo-codes/mark-react-basics-proj--using-map/README.md

 > 🧠 **Make your brain work.** The _predict_ step is very important.
 It's how you surface and test your mental model.

-Here are some exmaple things you could investigate:
+Here are some example things you could investigate:

 - What happens if you change `toFizzbuzz`'s return type to `string` without changing the function body?
 - What happens if you try pushing a random boolean value into `sequence` array in `fizzbuzz`?